juliusoh/lfz-full-stack-lessons/exercises/babel-intro/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is Babel?
-- What is a Plug-in?
-- What is a Webpack loader?
-- How can you make Babel and Webpack work together?